 Pick up time 09.00 AM | Duration 12 hours

-After breakfast at hotel, picked up from your hotel and drive to to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.
+After breakfast at breakfast, head out for your day long excursion.
+Picked up from your hotel and drive to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.

 After lunch will take you to visit Pandawa Beach is a beautiful white sandy beach situated in the valley of white stone cliff, locally referred to as ‘Pantai Pandawa’, located on Bali’s southern Bukit Peninsula.